top of page

 Denim Sculptural Gym: How Sutura Transforms Workout Equipment in Mexico City

 Denim Becomes Architecture in Sutura’s Sculptural Gym In Mexico City, Sutura — a collaboration between studios Sulkin Askenazi and Alterego — reimagines what a gym can be.
 Instead of approaching workout equipment as isolated objects, the team applies a single-material strategy that transforms the entire space into a cohesive sculptural installation - an denim sculptural gym.
 Their chosen medium?
-Denim , stretched and applied across machines, pads, columns, and architectura
+Denim , stretched and applied across machines, pads, columns, and architectur

 Dec 4, 2025